Friends-of-Tracking-Data-FoTD/FoundationsInR/README.md

 # FoundationsInR
-This repository will contain getting started material with R. It will try to cover the topics of (all with soccer examples of course!):
+This repository will contain getting started material with R. It will try to cover the topics of how to begin programming with R:

 -Data transformation (working with scalars, arrays, vectors, lists, dataframes, matrices, data tables) -Data visualization